 KB Trails Family

 The Brinkman’s.
-Bob, Karen, and Wilson welcome you to our KB Trails web site, our home and the land we care for.
+Karen and Bob welcome you to our KB Trails web site, our home and the land we care for.

 Historically we came to the Rocky area in 1988 from Edmonton as young adults eager to stake our claim and build a home together.